← Back to the Broadside

 The Ship

 The Founding of the Bile Duchess In the autumn of 1707, in a yard near Port Royal where the hemp-rot ran thick and the air itself seemed to fester, the French shipwright Marin Gaschet laid down the keel of what would become the Bile Duchess — then nothing but a sloop-frame, sharp-built and slender, intended for the sugar trade between Hispaniola and Marseille.
 The frame was elegant even unfinished: fifty-eight feet on the deck, beam narrow enough that a man could almost throw a line across her width, the entry sharp as a knife-blade and the transom raked back in the Caribbean fashion.
-She was never meant for plague.
+She was meant for speed and profit, nothing more sinister.
 But wood remembers.
-When yellow fever burned through Port Royal that same winter — the harbourmaster’s corpse bloating in the pest-house, the air above the docks humming with flies — Gaschet’s yard was condemned and abandoned wholesale.
+That winter, yellow fever burned through Port Royal like a malign tide — the harbourmaster’s corpse bloating in the pest-house, the air above the docks humming with flies, the very smell of the place turning sweet and rank in the same breath.
+Gaschet’s yard was condemned and abandoned wholesale.
 The Duchess sat in her stocks for three years, her frame drinking in the miasma, her timber warping and swelling in the tropical rot, as if the disease had become part of her very grain.
-In 1710, a privateer captain named Vane — no relation to the Charles Vane who would hang at Execution Dock, but hungry with the same appetite — seized her during a raid on the harbor.
-He finished her with salvaged oak and a single raked mast, rigged her for close-hauled speed with a gaff mainsail that could draw a full gale, and immediately used her to shadow merchant convoys along the Windward Passage.
-But the frame remembered Port Royal’s fever.
-Those who sailed in her reported boils that would not heal.
-A bosun’s mate died of an unknown rot, his body blackening in the hold.
-Within six months, Vane abandoned her, claiming she was cursed, and sold her for a pittance to a Jamaican plantation doctor.
-The doctor, one Samuel Whitmore, saw what Vane’s cowardice had hidden — that a ship touched by plague might become an instrument of terrible precision.
-He refitted the Duchess with a surgeon’s hand: reinforced holds, furnaces below deck to smoke diseased cargo and infected cloth, and ordered the forging of six iron cannons that would fire not shot but canister packed with gangrenous matter and sealed pustules preserved in linseed oil.
-In 1713, when a rival plantation-lord attempted to import fresh labor from Dahomey, Whitmore sent the Duchess to lie off the rival’s anchorage.
-A single pass.
-A single volley loosed from her fumigation tubes.
-The plantation burned not from flame but from the panic that followed — fifty souls took fever and died within a fortnight.
-The plantation changed hands within the month.
-It was then the crew named her.
-Not for the disease she carried, but for what she made of her enemies’ bodies.
-The Bile Duchess.
-The name stuck to her canvas like pitch.
-Even now, three centuries of sailing forward, men whisper when she makes port: She does not sink prizes.
-She makes them unwantable.
+Men whispered that the shipwright himself died in Cartagena, his skin the colour of old bilge-water, and that he had known even then what was being born in his wood.
+In 1710, a privateer captain named Vane — no relation to the Charles Vane who would hang at Execution Dock, but hungry with the same appetite — seized her during a raid on the harbour and had her launched half-finished.
+He completed her with salvaged oak and a single raked mast, rigged her for close-hauled speed with a gaff mainsail that could draw a full gale and a long bowsprit that made her bow reach out like a pointing finger.
+Within six months, men began to die.
+A bosun’s mate first, his body blackening in the hold before they threw him overboard while he was still breathing.
+Then a rigger whose hands split open with a weeping sickness.
+Then two ordinary seamen with boils that would not heal, their skin turning the colour of old bruises.
+Vane abandoned her off Tortuga in the spring of 1712, scuttling her hulk in shallow water and spreading word that she was plague-cursed.
+But she did not sink.
+A Marsh Cabal salvage crew raised her three months later, their surgeon Barrett Kerr recognising what the ignorant had fled: that the disease in her timber was not random rot, but a gift.
+They fitted her with the fumigation cannons — six truncated pieces thick-walled and terrible — and gave her to a sharp-eyed captain named Eliza Blacklung.
+On her first run against a merchant convoy off the Windward Passage, the Duchess loosed her battery in sequence, walked twelve-pounder shot through gun ports while the fumigation cannons burst overhead, raining infected cargo on the decks below.
+Men have reported that the survivors did not even remember what they were fleeing.
+The crew still say it plainly: She was born sick, and made herself a weapon of it.

 Armament

 The Bile Duchess: Her Battery and Firing Doctrine The Bile Duchess carries eighteen guns arranged in a configuration that marks her purpose as plainly as her black-stained hull.
 The twelve-pounders — six per side — mount on wooden carriages bevelled low along her rails, their barrels a dull iron-grey that never sees full polish.
 These are her teeth for conventional work: merchant defence, revenue cutters, and the occasional frigate foolish enough to give chase.
-They sit inboard enough that the sloop’s slight freeboard does not drown them in a seaway; Bosun Sable has seen to it that every gun can run out and fire even when the Duchess heels to a beam reach, which she does as naturally as breathing.
+They sit inboard enough that the sloop’s slight freeboard does not drown them in a seaway; Bosun Neville Ives has seen to it that every gun can run out and fire even when the Duchess heels to a beam reach, which she does as naturally as breathing.
 But the fumigation cannons are her true signature.
 Mounted in the waist and on the fo’c’sle — four amidships, two forward — these truncated, thick-walled pieces throw no shot.
 Instead they discharge canister packed with pitch-sealed casks of diseased matter: smallpox cultures, carrion rendered to powder, the sealed organs of plague victims.
-Some say the Marsh Cabal buys its filth from pest-houses in Port-au-Prince and Madagascar.
-The gun crews pack them with linseed oil and tallow to preserve their potency across long passages.
-When a fumigation cannon fires, the sound is not the snap of a twelve-pounder but a wet thump — the sound of a pestilent cargo leaving the bore — followed by the whistle and scatter of its fragments across an enemy deck.
-Men have seen entire crews abandon their vessels after a single volley.
+The gun crews pack them with linseed oil and tallow to preserve their potency across long passages, and the air around the amidships battery carries a permanent reek of corruption that no amount of vinegar-swab can fully mask.
+Men who tend those pieces develop a peculiar grimness about the mouth, as though they are always breathing through cloth.
+When a fumigation cannon fires, the sound is not the snap of a twelve-pounder but a wet thump — the sound of pestilent cargo leaving the bore — followed by the whistle and scatter of fragments across an enemy deck.
+During the bombardment of a rival quarantine station off the Windward Passage in ‘23, the Duchess loosed her full battery in sequence, walked twelve-pounder shot through gun ports while the fumigation cannons burst overhead, raining infected cargo on the garrison below.
+Men have reported entire crews abandoning their vessels after a single volley, choking and screaming before they even understand what touched them.
 The psychological effect is worth more than tonnage of iron shot.
-The broadside weight runs to seventy pounds of iron alone; add the fumigation discharge and a single pass delivers something nearer to psychological terror translated into physics.
-During a bombardment of a rival quarantine station off the Windward Passage in ‘23, the Duchess loosed her full battery in sequence, walked twelve-pounder shot through the enemy’s gun ports while the fumigation cannons burst overhead, raining infected cargo on the garrison below.
-The station burned for three days not from fire but from the panic and plague that followed.
-The survivors did not resist again.
-Gun crews are drawn from Sable’s own trained men — hard cases who understand their business.
-They drill at the carriage twice weekly, swab and prime in shifts, and know the weight and trim of their pieces by touch.
-The captains of gun are marked by scarred hands and a certain deafness in their starboard ears.
+The broadside weight runs to seventy pounds of iron alone; add the fumigation discharge and a single pass delivers something nearer to terror translated into physics.
+Gun crews are drawn from the Cabal’s own trained men — hard cases who understand their business.
+They drill at the carriage twice weekly, and the captains of gun are marked by scarred hands and a certain deafness in their starboard ears from years of the concussion.
 Captain Blacklung’s standing order before any run-in is spoken plain: Load the fumigation tubes first.
 Iron shot follows.
 We do not sink our prizes — we make them unwantable.